FEFELAND/StreamReactive/README.md

 - `Throw` - A neat throw system.
 Currently supporting a player's notes (and emotes if enabled).
 Launches a cube that bounces off your headset/avatar.
 - `Flashbang` - Streamer gets blinded by a white screen while stream/viewers gets an informative text.
 - `Projection` - Sort of experimental feature I'm not sure how take advantage of yet.
 But it allows you to load any .obj file you want as particles.
 And some preset animations.
-- `CubeAnimation` - Silly addition, currently only has a cube floating to the platform, lurking for a few seconds and going away.
-Along with a name tag.
+- `CubeAnimation` - Silly addition.
+"Lurk" and "Eject" available.
 - Management events:
   - `Enable` - Enables the mod.
   - `Disable` - Shuts down the mod basically.
 No reactions to anything, nothing queues up (Chat and Emotes are independent from this toggle).